 - The visitor registration sheet is important.
 First off, you want to know who is entering your home and it’s a great follow-up tool.
 It’s also a critical element to determine a questionable procuring cause (ie. RDFN buyer who has yet to meet their agent.)
 Use it to get honest feedback.
 Most people will say nice things in person.
 People tend to be more direct when not in front of you.
 Give prospective buyers a reason to not put in a fake email address or scribble.
 Tell them you will email additional information like the seller property information disclosure, monthly expenses, renovation costs, and/or estimates.
 Get the point?

 - Tidy up your property and keep it clean.
 If you are an agent press the seller to tidy up.
 Again, perception is everything.
 To put things into perspective.
 Let’s say we have two identical homes next to each other.
 Everything is exactly the same except house ‘A’ is orderly and clean while home ‘B’ is unorganized and cluttered.
 Guess which one will sell quicker and for more money?
 That’s right, home A.

-- Greet, ask visitors to sign-in and back-off.
+- Greet people, ask them to kindly sign-in and back-off.
 Let the buyers roam.
 Do not hover or tell your life story.
 Yes, we know you are proud of your home, but people just want to see the property.
 Open houses are awkward enough so giving visitors space and keeping a distance can be beneficial.
 Feel free to point things out that may not be obvious.
 If they have questions the prospective buyer(s) or their agent will circle back.

-- Unfortunately, we live in a litigious society.
+- Protect yourself.
+Unfortunately, we live in a litigious society.
 Sellers should make sure their homeowner insurance is in good standing and covers accidentals and personal injury.
-Depending on your state, agents should have an Errors & Ommissions policy in place.
+Depending on your state, agents should have an Errors & Omissions policy in place.
 Never let prospective buyers roam into areas such as attics and rooftops unless you know they are safe.
+Always accompany them.
 Posting a do not enter sign in areas that should not be entered is a good idea.